 First, avoid coming off as harsh, the person may take it wrong if you use this approach.

 The guy who was not pleased with my trailer should have instead given me tips on how I should open my trailer.
-I started it with ‘hi, my name is Jazz and welcome to my channel.’
+I started it with ‘hi, my name is Jazz, and welcome to my channel.’
 I had no understanding of how that did not engage the commenter.
 Hence why I took it as hate.
 Instead of saying you couldn’t stay on the video for X amount of time, tell the person what to avoid and specify it.
 Say they did something that could put off a viewer.
 Say ‘avoid X because it will bore the viewer like what you did at the so and so mark.’
 They can replay the video and see what you’re saying.
 Tell them what they should do instead.
 Make sure to get a better understanding of the editor they use for their videos to give the right feedback.
 Get a better understanding of their workflow.
-So if I sounded bored he should of said ‘you sounded like you had no interest in this video.
+So if I sounded bored he should have said ‘you sounded like you had no interest in this video.
 Which is what put me off.
-Pretend you’re excited out a movie coming out and channel that engery into your trailer.’
+Pretend you’re excited about a movie coming out and channel that energy into your trailer.’
 Or something alike.

 Not all editors have the same features.
 What your editor may have mine may not have.